jennahamlin/el_gato/README.md

 # Approach

 At its core, el_gato uses BLAST to identify the closest match to each allele in your input data.
 For the loci *flaA*, *pilE*, *asd*, *mip*, and *proA*, this process is straight forward.
 Whereas loci *mompS* and *neuA/neuAh* require more involved processing, with neuA/neuAh being an issue only when processing reads—the specifics of these loci are discussed in the corresponding sections below.

 First for the simple loci (*flaA*, *pilE*, *asd*, *mip*, and *proA*), the following processes are used:

-## Assembly

-Six of the seven loci (*flaA*, *pilE*, *asd*, *mip*,*proA*, and *neuA/neuAh*) are identified using BLAST.
-For each, the best BLAST result is returned as the allele.
-The closest match is returned with an \* if loci have no exact match. [add in updated code changes if necessary] When processing an assembly, only *mompS* requires extra processing.

-### *mompS*

-[*mompS* is sometimes present in multiple copies in *Legionella pneumophila*, though typically two copies.](https://doi.org/10.1016/j.cmi.2017.01.002) When typing *L. pneumophila* using Sanger sequencing, primers amplify only the correct *mompS* locus.
-We, therefore, use *in silico* PCR to extract the correct *mompS* locus sequence from the assembly.
-The primers used for *in silico* PCR are *mompS*-450F (TTGACCATGAGTGGGATTGG) and *mompS*-1116R (TGGATAAATTATCCAGCCGGACTTC) [as described in this protocol](https://doi.org/10.1007/978-1-62703-161-5_6).
-The *mompS* allele is then identified using BLAST.

 ## Reads